 First-year students are assigned to a residence hall before arrival.
-Room selection will be offered for returning students prior to the start of the Fall semester through the Office of Residence Life.mailto:house@berea.edu
+Room selection will be offered for returning students prior to the start of the Fall semester through the Housing Office.

 Traditional Residence Halls

 Most rooms are typically designed for double-occupancy, with a shared community restroom on each floor with several showers, sinks, toilets, etc. Blue Ridge, Dana, Pearsons, Bingham, Elizabeth Rogers, Fairchild, Edwards, Seabury, and Anna Smith are considered traditional residence halls.